Conservation

 Everyone can get involved in monarch conservation!
 You can help in a few important ways this summer.

-- Spread the Word: we need all hands on deck to bring back the monarch population.
+- Spread the Word: We need all hands on deck to bring back the monarch population.
 Get creative, and spread the word in all kinds of ways!
-Here are some ideas; talk to your neighbors about monarchs and native habitat, put up a sign explaining your habitat, or do a presentation in your community.
+Here are some ideas: talk to your neighbors about monarchs and native habitat, put up a sign explaining your habitat, or do a presentation in your community.
 You can find resources to help you educate others here.

 - Join Miles for Monarchs: If you're planning to get outdoors and meet some fitness goals this summer, you can help monarchs on their migration as you go.
-MJV and Pheasants Forever are partnering with athletes across North America to run, walk, bike, swim, or paddle the monarch migration while raising funds for monarch conservation at the same time!
+MJV and Pheasants Forever are partnering with athletes across North America to run, walk, bike, swim, or paddle the monarch migration while raising funds for monarch conservation at the same time.
 Learn more and sign up here!

 - Should I bring in the monarch caterpillars I find to protect and raise them?